 Accessed Via Spyglass Drive From the West & 2010 Homedale Dr. from the East

-There are two access points to the Campbell’s Hole section of the Greenbelt, which is a swimming hole that’s often less trafficked than some of Barton Creek’s more popular places to go for a swim.
+There are two access points to the Campbell’s Hole section of the Greenbelt in South Austin, which is a swimming hole that is often less trafficked than some of Barton Creek’s more popular swimming spots.
 This is partly because Campbell’s Hole is accessed through a residential neighborhood with limited parking—unless, of course, you hike to the picturesque swimming hole by way of Trail’s Head from the east or Gus Fruh from the west.

 2642 Barton Hills Dr.